 - How this free nonprofit software works: You may know Mailchimp as one of the best email marketing providers for nonprofits, but Mailchimp also has other marketing features like CRM, website building, and A/B testing.

-- How you can use it: Mailchimp is an excellent marketing platform for small nonprofits to send emails, build your website, and keep your contact data organized—ideally with the help of a nonprofit CRM.
+- How you can use it: Mailchimp is an effective marketing platform for small nonprofits to send emails, build your website, and keep your contact data organized—ideally with the help of a nonprofit CRM.

 - How this free nonprofit software works: Constant Contact is a popular email marketing provider that offers other marketing solutions like eCommerce, website building, and social marketing.